Vyral/base-template/_posts/2018-08-10-whats-the-latest-commercial-real-estate-news-in-columbus.md

 ---
 layout: post
 title: What’s the Latest Commercial Real Estate News in Columbus?
-date: 2018-08-10 18:52:10
+date: 2018-08-10 18:52:00
 tags:
   - Real Estate
 excerpt: >-
-  Jonathan Wiggit, one of our lead commercial real estate agents, joins me today to introduce himself and discuss the latest commercial real estate trends in Columbus.
+  Jonathan Wigan, one of our lead commercial real estate agents, joins me today to introduce himself and discuss the latest commercial real estate trends in Columbus.
 enclosure: >-